 The NEU is campaigning for a national pay increase and to ensure employers are using the national pay scales.

 Pay scales information on the advisory pay points for the Main Pay Range and Upper Pay Range, and the Leadership Group Pay Range.

 This NEU survey of supply worker members on employment during the COVID-19 crisis opened on 24 April, receiving 1,966 responses.
 Most responses were received by 28 April, although responses continued to arrive until 14 May.

-How to negotiate on pay and other forms of remuneration in the independent sector, with some relevance to Further Education workplaces or academies where there is collective bargaining.
+How to negotiate on pay in the independent sector, with some relevance to Further Education workplaces or academies where there is collective bargaining.